opensearch-project/documentation-website/_dashboards/admin-ui-index/index.md

 Introduced 2.5
 {: .label .label-purple }

 The admin user interface (UI) for index operation allows you to perform common index operations through a user-friendly interface and prevent unintentional changes.

-The admin UI interface allows you to perform basic cluster administrative operations, or to view cluster health metrics and status.
-While there have been some administration user experiences in OpenSearch Dashboards (ISM, Alerting on HTTP inputs, Security, etc.), there is now a unified web UI experience for cluster administrators to administer their deployments.
+While there have been some administration user experiences in OpenSearch Dashboards (ISM, Alerting on HTTP inputs, Security, etc.), there is now a unified web UI experience for cluster administrators to manage their deployment's indexes.